TechAvi-eng/cell-image-analysis/README.md

 The pipeline has been developed and tested using Retinal pigment epithelium (RPE) cell images, and the BioMediTech RPE published dataset has been specifically used.
 Credit is given to the following paper for the RPE cell dataset: L. Nanni, M. Paci, F. L. C. Santos, H. Skottman, K. Juuti-Uusitalo, J. Hyttinen, Texture descriptors ensembles enable image-based classification of maturation of human stem cell-derived retinal pigmented epithelium, Plos One 2016.

 This dataset is publicly available at: https://figshare.com/articles/dataset/BioMediTech_RPE_dataset/2070109

+An example image of each cell morphology contained within the dataset is shown at the top of this file.

 ## Setup and Configuration Instructions
 1. Download and open the full repository within an IDE